ShresthSaini/FrontEndjobhunt/README.md

-# Deployed on hereku, you can visit the following link for demo
+# Deployed on heroku, you can visit the following link for demo

 https://frontend-jobhunt.herokuapp.com/